mbaumer/us_hep_funding/docs/_states/AR.md

 <a name="AR-01"></a>
 [Back to top](#top)
 ## AR-01 -- Rep. Eric A. "Rick" Crawford (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AR-01)
-## Committees
-Eric A. "Rick" Crawford is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019